HOT OFF THE PRESS - OUR CONFERENCE BROCHURE!!

 click your Back Browser button to return to our webpageDOWNLOAD OUR CONFERENCE BROCHURE

-This award will be given to TEN (10) individuals or institutions to acknowledge their exemplary contributions to the field of family law and justice in Ontario.
-The recipients will have made significant contributions demonstrated by one or more of the following principles:
+The award was given to TEN (10) individuals or institutions to acknowledge their exemplary contributions to the field of family law and justice in Ontario.
+The recipients all made significant contributions demonstrated by one or more of the following principles:

 1:30 p.m. to 4:30 p.m.